Auburn Bulletin 2024-2025

 VMED 9009 PROFESSIONAL SELF CARE SKILLS (1) LEC.
 1. SU.
 Departmental approval.
 This course will discuss the factors present within veterinary medicine that put us at risk for empathetic exhaustion, burnout, suicidal ideation and other issues, followed by sharing skills, thoughts and actions that will facilitate resiliency, well-being and fulfillment within the profession.

-VMED 9010 VETERINARY MEDICAL ETHICS & LAW (1) LEC.
+VMED 9010 VETERINARY JURISPRUDENCE (1) LEC.
 1. Provide a foundation in veterinary medical ethics and legal issues associated with veterinary medicine.

 VMED 9020 PROFESSIONAL COMMUNICATION SKILLS FOR VETERINARY MEDICINE (1) LEC.
 1. LAB.
 2. SU.
 Students will develop skills in communication with faculty, staff, colleagues, pet-owners, and the public sector through lecture and interactive laboratory sessions.
 These skills will be immediately implementable into everyday student/educational life, clinical practice, and team building settings.
 Topics include implementation of nonverbal and verbal communication skills during financial discussion, de-escalation, grief and empathy, creating safe spaces for collaborative decision making, and discussing medical errors.